beranradek/overview-repo/README.md

  * Just add attributes and implement composeFilterConditions method in your entity mapper.

 ## Planned features
- * Optional maximum length property on attributes.
- * Storage of new immutable versions of entity instead of updates, using version flag on an attribute.
+ * Storage of new immutable versions of entity instead of updates, using supported version flag on an attribute (for now, this can be implemented in a custom way using for e.g. (entityId, version) composite key).
  * Minimal fetch levels configurable on attributes so not every attribute must be loaded (e.g. info, detail).
+ * Derived library for Mongo DB with the same repository interface.
  * Cooperation with another data processing libraries that can leverage general, yet simple definition of attributes (generated forms, CSV/XLS exports from database, ...).

 ## Running tests